phpbb/documentation/development/development/phpstorm.rst

 PhpStorm is a leading IDE (Integrated Development Environment) and is the preferred development platform of the phpBB development team.

-This guide explains how to setup phpStorm for development with phpBB.
+This guide explains how to setup PhpStorm for development with phpBB.

 Create a New Project
 ====================